geanpannellini/funds-connector/README.md

 # 4. Tips around macros, data validation, and documentation

 For all tables, there is a data validation and tests that you can consult here

-# 5. Answering Business Questions

-For answer business questions, you can use the gold area (Linkar aqui o modelo)

-Using the gold__transactions you can answer some questions like:

-- What is the acceptance rate over time?

-  SELECT date_time,
-        state,
-        count(state) as contagem
-  FROM {{ref('gold__acceptance')}}
-  group by 1,2
-  ORDER BY 1

-- List the countries where the amount of declined transactions went over $25M

-  SELECT country_name,
-        sum(amount) as somatoria
-  FROM {{ref('gold__acceptance')}}
-  WHERE state = 'DECLINED'
-  group by 1
-  ORDER BY 1

-- Which transactions are missing chargeback data?

-  SELECT
-  external_ref
-  FROM {{ref('gold__acceptance')}}
-  WHERE chargeback_status = 'false'

 # 6. Stack